zer0cache/matic-docs/docs/contribute/writing-style.md

 ## API documentation

-Conisder the following when documentating an API:
+Consider the following when documenting an API:

 * A solid introduction that provides a starting point.
 * A clear description of the call or request.
 Describe what the endpoint does.